Reyzenello/F5-TTS/README.md

 # F5-TTS

-Usage of F5-TTS by using it on Google Notebook
+F5-TTS implementation on Google Notebook.
+The paper which I'm refering to is https://arxiv.org/abs/2410.06885.